Lares, one of the dozens of small towns in Puerto Rico with charming stories waiting to be discovered.

 A Legacy of Liberty

-Lares played an important role in the political history of Puerto Rico, a heritage that is still celebrated today.
-On September 23, 1868, an armed uprising known as El Grito de Lares brought together roughly 1,000 rebels who fought against oppressive Spanish colonial rule.
-While the revolution was ultimately quelled, the effort led to important reform in the way that Spain governed the Island and the rights granted to its citizens.
+On September 23, 1868, an armed uprising known as El Grito de Lares brought together roughly 1,000 rebels to fight against oppressive Spanish colonial rule.
+While the revolution was ultimately quelled, the effort led to important reforms in the way Spain governed the Island and the rights granted to its citizens.

 From Bean to Brew

-Caffeine addicts can easily get their fix in Lares, which has been a major center for coffee production for more than a century.
-The geography, soil, and tropical climate make for ideal conditions for producing robust, rich beans.
-The municipality is home to a handful of farms that actively grow, roast, package, and sell their high-quality varieties.
-Many coffee farms are open to the public for tours and tastings.
-You can easily spend a day hacienda-hopping throughout the area, stopping at outposts that each offer their own appeal.
-Be sure to check out Café Oro, whose coffee is easily recognized in stores by its gold metallic packaging; Café Lealtad, which operates a revived a nineteenth-century hacienda; and Café Lareño, an estate run by fourth-generation coffee producers.
+You can easily spend a day hacienda-hopping around the area, stopping at outposts that offer their own unique appeal.
+Be sure to check out Café Oro, whose coffee is easily recognized in stores by its gold metallic packaging; Café Lealtad, which operates a revived a 19th-century hacienda; and Café Lareño, an estate run by fourth-generation coffee producers.

 Save Room for Dessert